 Try taking off again using the mouse to control the yoke.
-Press Tab to put the mouse in yoke mode (+pointer shape) and raise the engine throttle to maximum by holding the Page Up key down.
-Do not try to keep the airplane rolling straight on the runway using the mouse/yoke.
-Let it drift leftwards.
-Wait till it rises in the air.
+Press Tab to put the mouse in yoke mode (+ pointer) and raise the engine throttle to maximum by holding the PageUp key down.
+Do not try too hard to keep the airplane rolling straight on the runway using the mouse / yoke.
+It is okay to let it drift a bit leftwards.
+Wait until it rises into the air.
 Then use the mouse to try and get the airplane to fly straight.
 (If you want to control the airplane on the ground see section 8.5.)

-You will find that you must prevent the airplane from banking to the left:

-... or to the right:
+You will find that you must prevent the airplane from banking to the left...or to the right:

-... or from plunging to the ground:
+... or from plunging toward the ground:

-Try to fly more or less straight, with the horizon stable slightly above the airplane nose:
+Try to fly, more or less straight, with the horizon line slightly above the airplane nose:

 Whatever your skills at video games or simpler simulators, you will probably not succeed at first.
 The airplane will crash, probably quite soon after take-off.
-This is the moment where most candidates get desperate and abandon trying to fly a simulator or a real aircraft.
+This is the moment where it is common for the novice pilot to begin to despair and abandon trying to fly a simulator or a real aircraft.
 Just hold tight and keep trying.
 Eventually you will develop a feel for the subtle control inputs required.